actions-workshop/actions-workshop/docs/302-triggers-and-events.md

   -H "Authorization: token YOUR_TOKEN" \
   -d '{"event_type":"trigger"}'
 ```
+If in a codespace you can run `echo $GITHUB_REPOSITORY` to find the OWNER and REPO.
+Otherwise they are just part of your repository URL.
 Replace `OWNER`, `REPO`, and `YOUR_TOKEN` with your GitHub username, repository name, and personal access token respectively.

+Monitor in the Actions tab that the `External Trigger Lab` workflow runs successfully.

 ## Conclusion